 In other exhibits, you'll see real tea from the Boston Tea Party (recovered from a participant's boots!), John Hancock's coat, and other relics from the Revolutionary War period.

-Open: Daily, except for major holidays.
-Call Museum for hours.
-The Museum is not wheelchair accessible because its status as a National Landmark makes adding an elevator problematic at this time.
+- Location: 206 Washington Street, on the Freedom Trail; the Museum is not wheelchair accessible because its status as a National Landmark makes adding an elevator problematic at this time.